mercedesb/talk-spot/SoftSkills/ThankUNext.md

 ## Outcomes/Conclusions
-- Provide a perspective to look at mistakes and failures through a growth lens
+- Provide a perspective to look at mistakes and failures with learning and gratitude
 - Examples of real mistakes and their learnings
 - Strategies to remove blame, shame, and fear following project mishaps